fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/00_static.md

 ## static objects

 Applying `static` to a global object doesn't change much except assembly code at program startup and in which memory segment that object is placed.
-The only big difference is zero-initialized.
+The only big difference is zero-initialization.

 ```c++
 // globals, these will have unknown values